zshancock/Python2.7/README.md

 >Progression of skills using spatial analyst, cursors, feature management and other tools
 >available in the ArcPy package.

+*LabDataReviewer Folder:*
+>A program I created to read Lab Data from my SEAL AQ2 Analyzer and determine whether or not
+>a run is within acceptable criteria - and if unacceptable, quickly identify what parts of the
+>run failed.

 *WorkingwithLists-RawInputs Folder:*
 >The graduation of my skills using elementary principles centered around user provided
 >information (raw_input), lists, and loops.

+*WorkingwithPandas Folder:*
+>Progression of skills using Pandas.